-Not all mummies are so wonderful, though.
-And opera has more than its fair shares of downright horrors – mothers who are murderous, incestuous, overbearing, duplicitous, deranged with jealousy, you name it.
+Not all mothers are so wonderful.
+Opera has more than its fair shares of downright horrors – mothers who are murderous, incestuous, overbearing, duplicitous, deranged with jealousy, you name it.

-Here, then, for your Mother's Day delectation, are six of the choicest examples…
+Here, then, for your delectation, are six of the choicest examples…

 Agrippina in Handel’s Agrippina

 Given the catalogue of horrific crimes described by the Roman historians Tacitus and Suetonius, Agrippina gets off comparatively lightly in Handel’s eponymous opera of 1710.
 Even here, though, the wife of the emperor Claudius is someone you’d probably want to steer clear of.
 The über-ambitious Agrippina has her mind set on getting her son Nero onto the throne ASAP, and thinks nothing of setting the members of her household against each other to achieve that aim – and if one or two innocent people fall by the wayside, then so be it.
 When her ruse is eventually discovered, she then has the gall to twist things round and insist she was doing it to make Claudius more powerful.
 This being feel-good Handel, there is no revenge and blood-shedding and all, in fact, ends rather fluffily and joyfully.

 Klytämnestra in Richard Strauss’s Elektra